fsmMLK/inkscapeCircuitSymbols/README.md

 <img src="docs/images/Tab_Colors.png" width="600px"/>

 This tab is divided in two sections.
-The first control the color of current annotation, the second controls the color of voltage annotation.
+The first controls the color of current annotation, the second controls the color of voltage annotation.

 In both cases, you have two options in the `Color` drop down menu: